Poodles are one of the most diverse dog breeds out there. There are three “types” of poodles – the toy, miniature, and standard.

 Royal Canin Poodle Adult Breed Specific Dry Dog Food

-A great place to start for an active, average body weight/condition Toy or Miniature Poodle is with Royal Canin Poodle Breed Health Nutrition Adult.
+A great place to start for an active, average body weight/condition of a Toy or Miniature Poodle is with Royal Canin Poodle Breed Health Nutrition Adult.

 This is one of the best dog food for Poodles and is ideal for dogs over 10 months of age.